christianbirchler-org/sdc-testing-competition/COMPETITION.md

      ||        |        ||                      ||        |        ||
 ```

-- *Time Budget*: A maximal amount of time is available to run the selected test cases.
-- *Fault Detection*: TODO
-- *Diversity*: TODO

 ## Competition Platform
 The competition platform aims to provide the participant as much freedom as possible for their implementations.